donaldxdonald/donaldxdonald.xyz-V2/content/weekly/weekly_99.md

 ---
-title: '#99: Why the database version and how it’s going?'
+title: '#99: Why the database version and how it's going?'
 date: 2024-05-11 22:47
 ---